nf-core/isoseq/docs/usage.md

 ## Introduction

-This pipeline has been designed to analyse several samples or sequencing runs in the same time.
-It reads all samples from a samplesheet file and and parallelize computation for each of them.
+This pipeline has been designed to analyse several samples or sequencing runs at the same time.
+It reads all samples from a samplesheet file and parallelizes computation for each of them.

 ### Samplesheet input